mapping-elections/site/_maps/meae.congressional.congress09.ny.county.md

 <!--/html_preserve-->
 :::

-New York elected five Federalists and twelve Democratic-Republicans to the Ninth Congress.
+New York elected two Federalists and fifteen Democratic-Republicans to the Ninth Congress.

 New York used the district system for electing members to Congress.